Learn more about Bo Griffin of The Big Reveal.

 Bo is once again multi-tasking, both as a beauty maven and as an entertainment correspondent for 20th Century Fox's Good Day Live, which includes hosting the red carpet for the Emmys, Grammys and Academy Awards.
 A dual resident of Los Angeles and her hometown of Greenville, she has two projects in the city where she grew up — her first clothing venture, Goddess, and a pre-syndicated radio program, The Bo Griffin Morning Show.

-In the first episode of HGTV's $250,000 Challenge, contestants Dwight and Grace Yao transform their living room into an adult-...(18 photos)
+In the final episode of HGTV's $250,000 Challenge, contestants Fabian and Lisa Duvernay update their landscape with tiered...(29 photos)